SeveroMorales/lizard/README.md

 5. Now you need to set up and account and use Lounge Lizard

-Also the ui-testing branch is for new feature, if desired you can switch to that branch and try our new features.
+Also the ui-testing branch is for new feature, if you can switch to that branch and try our new features.
 Just remember to run ninja again